TalentChainXRPL/xrpl-lib/README.md

 <br/>

- [TalentChain](https://www.talentchain.io) offer opportunities to talented individuals interested in self-monetization by providing access to personal tokens issued on XRP ledger.
-These personal tokens are available for trading on [TalentChain DEX](https://www.talentchain.io/dex/TALENT), this enable talents to trade services or products they offer in exchange for their own currency (personal token).
-[TalentChain](https://www.talentchain.io) aims to provide features like vesting, staking, airdrops, minting NFTs and many more, so talents can grow their community.
+ [TalentChain](https://www.talentchain.io) is a platform that provides talented individuals with opportunities for self-monetization by issuing personal tokens on the XRP ledger.
+These tokens can be traded on the [TalentChain DEX](https://www.talentchain.io/dex/TALENT), enabling talents to exchange their services or products for their own currency.
+[TalentChain](https://www.talentchain.io) also offers various features such as vesting, staking, airdrops, and minting NFTs to help talents grow their communities.
+With TalentChain, talented individuals can now take control of their own financial futures and turn their skills into valuable assets.
+Visit the TalentChain website to learn more about how you can join this exciting new ecosystem.

 <br/>